alecmuffett/draft-muffett-end-to-end-secure-messaging/draft-muffett-end-to-end-secure-messaging.md

 is any
-intentional or unintentional mechanism, in respect of a given message and that message's set of participants where some PCASM of that message
+intentional or unintentional mechanism, in respect of a given message and that message's set of participants, where some PCASM of that message
 **MAY** become available